tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

       }
   }
 ```
-The `reconcile` method has one parameter with of type `Request`, which contains the information necessary to reconcile a resource object.
-This includes the information to uniquely identify the object - its name and namespace.
-It does not contain information about any specific event or the object's contents itself.
+The `reconcile` method has one parameter with of type `Request`, which **contains the information necessary to reconcile a resource object**.
+This includes the information to uniquely identify the object - **its name and namespace**.
+It **does not contain information about any specific event or the object's contents** itself.

-The method returns a `Result` object with the information of whether a request was handled successfully and, based on that, whether it should be requeued.
+The method returns a `Result` object with the information of **whether a request was handled successfully and, based on that, whether it should be requeued**.
 It's also possible to configure when it should be requeued with a duration parameter.

 Let's start with the implementation of the actual functionality of our custom resource.
 ```editor:insert-lines-before-line